dotnet/training-tutorials/content/efcore/getting-started/loading-related-data.md

 ## Multi-layer Inclusion

 Now, what happens if one of the properties we include also has non-primitive type properties?
 By default, they won't be loaded from the database, but we can tell EF Core to load them using the `ThenInclude` method.
-For example, we can determine all of the readers who have checked out a specific book by using `Include` to load the book's checkout records and then using `ThenInclude` to load the reader associated with each checkout record as shown below:
+For example, we can determine all of the readers who have checked out a specific book by using `Include` to load the book's checkout records, followed by using `ThenInclude` to load the reader associated with each checkout record as shown below:

 ```{.snippet}
 using (var context = new LibraryContext())